FlyingOE/csv2xlsx/README.md

   -outfile string
     	full pathname of output file (.xlsx file)
   -outdir
         path to a target directory for the xlsx files (must exist and be writable)
+        must not be used with --outfile
   -rows string
     	list of line numbers to use (1,2,8 or 1,3-14,28) -sheet string